Luxque/Open-Quantum-Computing-Textbook/README.md

 ## License

-This section will be updated once the license is chosen.
+This section will be updated once a proper license is chosen.